Unlock and Upgrade

 QuestionPurpose

-How clear was the communication from leadership?Measure the clarity and effectiveness of leadership's communication.
+How clear was the communication during the meeting?Evaluates clarity and streamlining of conversation.

 QuestionPurpose